1) New China Export Laws (most immediate issue)

-- Debate and voting on the bill sometime during the 2020 Senate sessions
+- Debate and voting on the bill sometime during 2020 Senate sessions

 - If it passes acquiring SARMs will become very difficult for US buyers and sellers

-- When stock runs out or when the bill becomes law, whichever comes first:
+- If stock runs out or the bill becomes law US sellers will exit the market

 What does it all mean?